 If you’re expecting visitors, or if your boyfriend or husband is due home, and you feel miserable (but must get your mood up for the sake of the people you care about), perhaps you could think of a funny video you can watch on YouTube that you know will always change your state and put you in to a good spirit.

-And don’t obsess over whether this or that person is upset with you/dislikes you.
-Easier said than done (at least for me anyway).
 The more you worry about these things, the less you will endear yourself to others.
-Because you’re really just focusing on yourself (in a bad way). (read my article about
+Because you’re really just focusing on yourself (in a bad way). (read my article about pleaser women always lose.

 This sucks energy from others, rather than allowing your magnetic and magical abilities to flow.
 A charming woman has the ability to move on when necessary.
 Again, easier said than done.
 But so worth the effort!